How to Live Stream on Zoom with a Professional Video Platform

 Did you know that you can host a Zoom live stream on a professional OVP?

-Over the past year, Zoom live, and other peer-to-peer conferencing tools have been essential for maintaining some sense of normalcy in business operations.
+Over the past year, Zoom Live, and other peer-to-peer conferencing tools have been essential for maintaining some sense of normalcy in business operations.
 Video conferencing has also made it easier for schools to open up for remote attendance.

 Unfortunately, some limitations on Zoom have left professionals searching for the solution that makes the most sense for their web conferencing needs.
 Most video streaming platforms do not support peer-to-peer conferencing, essentially video chatting.